-A Cloud Cache cluster is an in-memory data grid.
+A Tanzu GemFire cluster is an in-memory data grid.
 It is ideal for use as a cache.

 Given CAP theorem restrictions, Cloud Cache chooses to provide consistency and partition tolerance, while implementing a less strict protocol for availability.